-- Aesthetic and look of vanilla Minecraft.
+- Look of vanilla Minecraft.

-- Runs smoother than most minimap mods.
+- Runs smoother than a lot of minimap mods.

 - Translated to a lot of languages.